 Neurodiversity is a term which was first coined in the late 1990s to describe conditions such as Dyslexia, Autism and ADHD as not deficits or disorders but rather more like variations or differences of the human brain.
-For both children and their parents the concept of neurodiversity can have benefits as this can frame their challenges as being differences, rather than as deficits.
+For both children and their parents the concept of neurodiversity can have benefits as this can frame their challenges as being differences, rather than as deficits, specially if you use the best brain health supplements to improve the condition of the patient.

 Although the approach has its critics the concept of neurodiversity has some factual basis.
 We know from brain imaging studies that there are numerous differences between individuals with neuro-typical pathways and those individuals with neurodiversity.
 This is relevant when considering specific tasks such as tests of attention and impulse control.
 Those differences appear to show how the brain is “wired” differently and how it functions to support thinking and learning.